brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Videos are stored in the app's Library directory, in a subdirectory determined by iOS.
 Apple specifically requires that these videos stay in this location.
 Be aware that videos can be deleted by iOS under low-storage conditions, and starting with iOS 11, users can delete downloaded videos directly from the iOS Settings app.
 Also, videos and their associated metadata are not backed up to iCloud.

-The FairPlay license can be requested either when the video download is requested, or preloaded ahead of time with a separate method call.
+A FairPlay license can be requested either when the video download is requested, or preloaded ahead of time with a separate method call.
 You can specify either a purchase license, or a rental license with an associated rental duration.
 The license rental duration begins from the moment the request is made with the license server.

 When a download begins, you can receive notification of progress and completion by setting your own class as a delegate of the `BCOVOfflineVideoManager` singleton object.
 Be sure that your object inherits the `BCOVOfflineVideoManagerDelegate` protocol.